V-Squared/V-Squared.github.io/diy/compare/workstation-comparison.md

 ## Fluid Form Factor

+    **Art Place Holder***
+    - Layout: 3:1, whole width, under paragraph title
+    - One single image (two ideas)
+    - *image1:*
+       - Three models of ViPC (varying size)
+    -image2
+      -ViPC AiO and ViPC on desk (shows flexibility in how to set up)

 Most systems are locked down to one way of using them.
 The HP G1 Z3 is a beautiful all-in-one but because its paired to the screen, cannot be a truly portable machine.
 The Dell Z240 is small in size, but does not have direct support for an all-in-one transformation.
 ViPC gives you the freedom of using it how you want to use it; place it next to your monitor as a standalone or mount it to the back your screen to create a 100% DIY AiO.
 With a fluid form factor, the choice is up to you in how to use it, a great addition for artists or photographers who have dynamic lives.

 ## Portability